FOR IMMEDIATE RELEASE

 About the Las Vegas Victims’ Fund Committee:

-The Las Vegas Victims’ Fund (“LVVF”) is a Nevada non-profit corporation which was created to oversee the consolidation and distribution of funds contributed in response to the shootings at the site of the Route 91 Harvest Music Festival in Las Vegas, Nevada, on October 1, 2017 (“1 October”).
+The Las Vegas Victims’ Fund (“LVVF”) is a 501 (c)(3) non-profit corporation which was created to oversee the consolidation and distribution of funds contributed in response to the shootings at the site of the Route 91 Harvest Music Festival in Las Vegas, Nevada, on October 1, 2017 (“1 October”).
 One hundred percent of the funds contributed to and distributed by the LVVF will go directly to the families of the decedents and the victims of 1 October.
-The LVVF is overseen by a committee consisting of 16 individuals representing the Las Vegas community.
-The committee includes representatives from the Las Vegas Metropolitan Police Department, major donors to the LVVF, Catholic Charities, victims’ advocates, mental health professionals, lawyers, the resort industry and charitable organizations, among others.
-All officers, directors and committee members will serve without compensation and all services necessary for the operation of the LVVF will be contributed free of charge.
-The committee is being assisted by The Feinberg Group and the National Compassion Fund to adopt the draft protocol pursuant to which claims can made, prioritized, processed and funds distributed.
-The LVVF’s mission is to quickly, efficiently and fairly distribute the funds that have been, and will be, contributed to assist the victims of 1 October.
-Once the specific purposes for which the LVVF was created has been accomplished and the fund has been audited, the committee will be dissolved.
+The LVVF is overseen by a committee consisting of 17 individuals representing the Las Vegas community.
+The committee includes representatives from the Las Vegas Metropolitan Police Department, Clark County, major donors to the LVVF, UNLV, Catholic Charities, victims’ advocates, mental health professionals, lawyers, the resort industry and charitable organizations, among others.
+All officers, directors and committee members serve without compensation and all services necessary for the operation of the LVVF will be contributed free of charge.
+The committee is being assisted by The Feinberg Group and the National Center for Victims of Crime to adopt the protocol pursuant to which claims can made, prioritized, processed and funds distributed.
+The LVVF’s mission is to distribute the funds that have been, and will be, contributed to assist the victims of 1 October in a transparent, equitable and expeditious manner.